Home » Member Profile

 Identity Monitoring Services: Are They Worth It?
 Identity theft is a serious issue that everyone is at risk for.
 Some specialized companies claim to protect their subscribing customers from data breaches and compromised identities, but are they really that effective?
 Can't you just monitor and safeguard your financial and personal information yourself?

-Protect Yourself: Steps to Take After a Data Breach Countless businesses and organizations have been targeted by hackers in recent years.
-When personal, financial or other account information is leaked, it leaves victims extremely vulnerable to fraud.
-Use these steps to safeguard your identity and finances.
+Protect Yourself: Steps to Take After a Data Breach Countless businesses and organizations are targeted by hackers every year, leaving consumers vulnerable to fraud.
+Use these steps to protect your identity and finances.

 Doing Things the Old-Fashioned Way Is Still Risky Using snail mail, writing checks, and placing all refuse in the garbage are a few traditional ways of managing finances and household affairs.
 While these may seem like simple and secure everyday actions, it is important to learn how these things can place you at risk and how to adapt your habits to better protect your identity.